 Carolyn Providence was nominated for the Best Spoken Word album at the National Underground Spoken Word and Poetry Awards.

 Vivian Michael and Akilah Jardine receive (Antigua and Barbuda) National Youth Awards for achievement in the literary arts; Joanne C. Hillhouse is named honourable mention.

 Prime Minister of Antigua and Barbuda’s Jubilee Award for Outstanding Contributions and Achievements in the Field of Arts and Culture to Althea Prince

-Joanne C. Hillhouse received a UNESCO Honour Award for her contribution to literacy and the literary arts in Antigua and Barbuda.
+Joanne C. Hillhouse, Joy Lawrence, Sylvanus Barnes, and others received a UNESCO Honour Award for contribution to literacy and the literary arts in Antigua and Barbuda

 Mary Geo Quinn Highly Commended for her short story ‘Joe’, an entry for the Commonwealth short story prize